spryker/docker-sdk/docs/02-development-usage/07-mount-modes-configuration.md

 ## Outline
 1. Short description how to set up the environment for developing purpose.

-### Configuring Mutagen mount mode on MacOS
+### Configuring mutagen mount mode on MacOS

-To configure Mutagen mount mode on MacOS:
+To configure mutagen mount mode on MacOS:

 1. [Install or update Docker Desktop for Mac](https://docs.docker.com/docker-for-mac/install/) to the latest stable version.